deebloo/worker/README.md

 A tiny micro library to help make using web workers easier.

+NOTE: I may use ES2015 features such as arrow function for brevities sake

 For more info on web workers look [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)

 ### Install